thedayhascome/Fluid-Baseline-Grid/README.md

 &lt;/div&gt;</pre>

 ## Feedback
 Feedback, questions or thoughts about FBG?
 Email us and we will get back to you as soon as possible.
+Please, give as much feedback as possible to improve this work.

 ## Browser & Device Support
 The FBG System is cross-browser compatible and device independent: Firefox 3.5+, Opera 11+, Chrome 11+, Safari 5+ and Internet Explorer 6+.